garrandall/popular-music-data/tracks/down-bad-dreamville-jid-bas-j--cole-earthgang-young-nudy.md

 I had to tighten the fuck up, but I'm here for the crown Board of Education vs. Brown
 I was bored of education, left the town
-Fuck a rÃ©sumÃ© and fuck a cap and gown
+Fuck a résumé and fuck a cap and gown
 Fuck a background check back 'round when I get the check Nigga, that's now